Abberton Reservoir: History

 Essex is one of the driest counties in the UK, situated as it is the East of England region, the driest part of Britain.
 The first major project to address local water needs was the establishment of the South Essex Waterworks Company in 1861, which extracted water from the underlying chalk aquifer through wells and boreholes.
 This supplied an area north east of London from East Ham to Grays and Brentwood.
 Despite the tapping of new wells, by the outbreak of World War I, the demand was outstripping supply, and eventually the need to find new sources led to the creation of a new reservoir.

-A 1928 Act of Parliament gave the water company the authority to plan and oversee the construction of a new reservoir to supply the local area, and further legislation in 1935 approved the necessary infrastructure in terms of pipelines to the Stour, pumping stations and a water treatment plant.
+The South Essex Waterworks Act 1928 (18 & 19 Geo.
+5. c. lxxix) gave the water company the authority to plan and oversee the construction of a new reservoir to supply the local area, and further legislation in 1935 approved the necessary infrastructure in terms of pipelines to the Stour, pumping stations and a water treatment plant.
 The reservoir was constructed between 1935 and 1939 on a site that was formerly farmland with a couple of small woods, by damming the Layer Brook, although most of its water is pumped in from the River Stour 14 km to the north east of the reservoir.

 The 2270 ft dam wall was constructed using the underlying London Clay to build an impermeable puddle clay core.
 Layers of soil and gravel were piled on both sides of the clay core to increase the dam's strength.
 Existing buildings and plant life were cleared from within the reservoir basin boundaries, and the topsoil stripped and used to profile the reservoir's edges.
 A concrete apron and road covered 13.7 km of the 17.7 km perimeter.
 Two existing roads were kept, crossing the west end of the reservoir on causeways completed in May 1939.
 The reservoir originally held 25000 Ml of water.